 Canisius Student Selected for Prestigious Postgraduate Position with Financial Accounting Standards Board

-Buffalo, NY - The Financial Accounting Standards Board (FASB) has selected Lauren Reno, of Harbor Springs, MI, for its prestigious Postgraduate Technical Assistant (PTA) position, which will begin in summer 2020.
+Buffalo, NY - The Financial Accounting Standards Board (FASB) has selected Lauren Reno, of Harbor Springs, MI, for its prestigious Postgraduate Technical Assistant (PTA) position, which will begin in winter 2021.

 Reno will earn her master's degree in business administration (MBA) from Canisius in May 2020.
 She earned an undergraduate degree in accounting from Canisius College in 2019.
 Reno is the second consecutive Canisius student, in as many years, to be selected for the Postgraduate Technical Assistant position.